agoering/spice-pinball/reference/current-budget.md

 - Forward Voltage (RGB): (2.0, 3.2, 3.2)V
 - Max current is 20mA through each
-- Green dominates, probably due to visual perception
+- Green dominates, probably due to visual perception - so use a higher resistance

 If we call our forward voltage Vf, the applied voltage Vin, and our max current Imax, the equation that describes the minimum safe resistor value to keep us from burning up the LED is given by (Vin - Vf)/Imax.